 The gingerbread dolls living in this mughouse probably thought they were undergoing some sort of a natural disaster, but in actuality, Jessica just likes to dunk her biscuits and cookies into tea before eating them.
 I didn’t think she would appreciate me posting the picture I took of her biting into the dollhouse, but it kinda reminded me of a sexier version of the rockbiter from neverending story.

 Our other event photographer was Jocelyn.
-Jocelyn (@jocelyntran) was quite qualified for this job, because she has experience in taking pictures of food for her food blog.
+Jocelyn (@jocelyneatsandcooks) was quite qualified for this job, because she has experience in taking pictures of food for her blog.
 She started off by showing you all the vegan decorations we were able to find for decorating these mini gingerbread houses.

 All these wilton brand glitters and sparkles are vegan by default.